The gap Who we serve Pricing AEO explained Insights FAQ About Run your AI visibility check

-General counsel are no longer starting their outside counsel search on Google.
+The buyers of legal services no longer start their outside counsel search on Google.
 The firms that appear in AI answers are getting shortlisted first.
-Here's what's driving the shift — and what it means for firms that haven't adapted yet.
+Here is what is driving the shift, and what it means for firms that have not adapted yet.

-Last year, a general counsel at a mid-size manufacturing company needed outside counsel for a patent dispute.
-He had worked with two firms before, both good.
-But this situation was different — complex cross-border IP, potential ITC proceedings, and a timeline that didn't allow for a prolonged search.
-He opened ChatGPT, typed a detailed question about which firms had depth in that specific scenario, and within seconds had a list of four firms with brief explanations of each.
+Last year, a general counsel at a mid-size manufacturer needed outside counsel for a patent dispute.
+She had worked with two firms before, both good.
+But this matter was different: complex cross-border IP, possible ITC proceedings, and a timeline that did not allow for a long search.
+She opened ChatGPT, typed a detailed question about which firms had depth in that exact scenario, and within seconds had a list of four firms with a short explanation of each.

-He spent the next hour on their websites.
-Two made his shortlist.
-Neither was the firm he'd used before.
+She spent the next hour on their websites.
+Two made her shortlist.
+Neither was the firm she had used before.

-This scenario is not hypothetical.
-It is not an edge case.
-It is happening across legal departments at scale — and most law firms have no visibility into it, no strategy to address it, and no meaningful presence in the AI answers that are now shaping who gets considered and who gets passed over.
+That scenario is not hypothetical, and it is not an edge case.
+It is happening across legal departments at scale, and most firms have no visibility into it, no strategy to address it, and no meaningful presence in the AI answers that now shape who gets considered and who gets passed over.

-The AI Visibility Gap is the difference between how often a law firm appears in AI-generated recommendations and how often it should appear based on its actual expertise.
+The AI visibility gap is the difference between how often a firm appears in AI-generated recommendations and how often it should appear based on its actual expertise.
 It is not a technology problem.
-It is a positioning problem that has emerged because the channel through which sophisticated buyers research professional services has fundamentally changed — and the practices that make a firm visible to AI are entirely different from the practices that made it visible to Google.
+It is a positioning problem, because the channel through which sophisticated buyers research professional services has changed, and the things that make a firm visible to AI are entirely different from the things that made it visible to Google.

-To be invisible to AI in this context is not to have a weak website or a low domain authority.
-It means that when a general counsel or corporate decision-maker asks an AI assistant a question about which law firm to hire for a specific matter, your firm's name simply does not appear in the response.
+To be invisible to AI does not mean having a weak website or low domain authority.
+It means that when a general counsel asks an AI assistant which firm to hire for a specific matter, your firm's name simply does not appear.
 Not in the top three.
 Not in a list of alternatives.
 Not at all.

-The firms that do appear have — deliberately or accidentally — built the specific signals that AI language models and retrieval systems use to form their recommendations.
-Most firms that appear in AI answers have not thought strategically about this.
+The firms that do appear have built, deliberately or by accident, the specific signals AI models and retrieval systems use to form recommendations.
 They benefit from accumulated visibility in high-authority sources.
-The firms that don't appear lack those signals and, critically, have no systematic way to build them without understanding what AI is actually looking for.
+The firms that do not appear lack those signals, and have no systematic way to build them without understanding what AI is actually looking for.

 Why the research process has changed

-Search has historically been a retrieval tool: you type keywords, you get links, you do the synthesis yourself.
-That synthesis — reading ten websites, comparing practice descriptions, cross-referencing directories — is time-consuming.
-For a general counsel who handles ten matters a quarter and needs to evaluate potential firms for each, it is genuinely burdensome.
+Search has always been a retrieval tool: you type keywords, you get links, you do the synthesis yourself.
+Reading ten websites, comparing practice descriptions, and cross-referencing directories is slow work.
+For a general counsel handling ten matters a quarter, it is genuinely burdensome.

-AI assistants change the dynamic.
-Instead of retrieving links and asking the user to synthesize, they perform the synthesis and return an answer.
-A GC can ask: "Which firms have depth in False Claims Act defense for healthcare providers in the Southeast?" and receive a response that names firms, describes their relevant experience, notes any differentiators, and sometimes flags specific attorneys — all in under ten seconds.
+AI assistants change that.
+Instead of returning links and asking the buyer to synthesize, they do the synthesis and return an answer.
+A general counsel can ask, "Which firms have depth in False Claims Act defense for healthcare providers in the Southeast?" and in under ten seconds receive a response that names firms, describes their relevant experience, and sometimes flags specific attorneys.

-The AI response doesn't close the selection process — it opens it.
-The firms named in that response are the ones that get vetted.
-The GC's next action is visiting those firms' websites, checking credentials, calling references.
-The firms not named in the AI response don't receive that attention, regardless of their actual qualifications.
+The AI response does not close the selection process.
+It opens it.
+The firms it names are the ones that get vetted.
+The next step is visiting their websites, checking credentials, and calling references.
+The firms that were not named do not receive that attention, regardless of how qualified they are.

 This is the structural shift.
 AI has become a gatekeeper, not just a search tool.
-And unlike a Google search, where dozens of results appear and a determined researcher might scroll to page two or three, an AI response typically names three to five firms.
-The competition for those positions is already underway, even if most firms haven't recognized it yet.
+Unlike a Google search, where dozens of results appear and a determined researcher might scroll to page two, an AI response typically names three to five firms.
+The competition for those few positions is already underway, even if most firms have not recognized it yet.

-What AI actually looks for when forming recommendations
+What AI looks for when it forms a recommendation

-AI language models and retrieval-augmented generation systems do not recommend firms based on the quality of their website copy.
-They recommend firms based on the cumulative weight of evidence they have encountered across all the sources they index, retrieve from, or were trained on.
-Understanding this distinction is the key to understanding why AEO is structurally different from SEO.
+AI models do not recommend firms based on the quality of their website copy.
+They recommend firms based on the cumulative weight of evidence they have seen across every source they index, retrieve from, or were trained on.
+That distinction is the key to why AEO is structurally different from SEO.

 Citation presence in authoritative sources

-When an AI model decides whether to name a firm in response to a query about IP litigation in a specific geography, one of the primary signals it draws on is how often that firm — its name, its attorneys, its matters — appears in sources it treats as authoritative: publications like Law360, The American Lawyer, NLJ, Bloomberg Law, and similar outlets.
-A firm that has consistent coverage in these sources builds a citation authority that translates directly into AI recommendation frequency.
-A firm that doesn't appear in those sources is, from the AI's perspective, a less validated entity.
+When a model decides whether to name a firm in response to a query about IP litigation in a specific geography, a primary signal is how often that firm, its attorneys, and its matters appear in sources it treats as authoritative: Law360, The American Lawyer, the National Law Journal, Bloomberg Law, and similar outlets.
+Consistent coverage builds citation authority, which translates directly into recommendation frequency.
+A firm that does not appear in those sources is, from the model's perspective, a less validated entity.

 Structured, answer-ready content

-AI systems are trained to synthesize and respond to specific questions.
-Content that is structured to directly answer the questions potential clients are asking — rather than describing the firm in general terms — is significantly more likely to be drawn on in AI responses.
-"We handle complex commercial disputes" is not answer-ready content.
-A structured explanation of the types of disputes handled, the clients served, the outcomes achieved, and the differentiators from other firms — formatted in a way that allows an AI to extract a coherent answer — is.
+AI systems are built to answer specific questions.
+Content structured to directly answer what potential clients ask, rather than describing the firm in general terms, is far more likely to be drawn on.
+"We handle complex commercial disputes" is not answer-ready.
+A structured account of the disputes handled, the clients served, the outcomes achieved, and the differentiators is.

 Entity consistency across platforms

-AI systems build a model of what an entity — a law firm — is, based on the aggregated data they encounter.
-When a firm's name, practice areas, key attorneys, and positioning appear consistently across multiple trusted sources, AI models develop higher confidence in the entity and are more likely to surface it in recommendations.
-Inconsistency — different descriptions across directories, outdated profiles, conflicting information about practice focus — reduces that confidence and suppresses visibility.
+AI systems build a model of what a firm is from the aggregated data they encounter.
+When a firm's name, practice areas, key attorneys, and positioning appear consistently across trusted sources, models develop higher confidence and are more likely to surface it.
+Inconsistency across directories, outdated profiles, and conflicting descriptions of practice focus reduce that confidence and suppress visibility.

 The compounding cost of waiting